KandlakuntaBharadwaj/ATP-assignments/week-2/README.md

 ### Specific Assignments Breakdown:
-- **`Asmt2-1.js` to `Asmt2-4.js`**: A collection of advanced JavaScript programming tasks that test your ability to structure code modularly, process nested data, and utilize modern ES6+ features effectively.
+- **`Asmt2-1.js` to `Asmt2-4.js`**: A collection of advanced JavaScript programming tasks that test your ability to structure code modularly, process nested data
 - **`week 2-5/`**: A sub-directory containing the capstone or advanced assignments for the later part of the week, often combining multiple concepts learned previously.

-## 🚀 How to Run
+## How to Run
 Ensure you have [Node.js](https://nodejs.org/) installed on your system.

 1. Open your terminal or command prompt.